backend-development/backend-development-textbook/source/graphql-api.md

 Currently three main API styles are used on the Web:

-* SOAP, designed 1998 at Mircosoft, uses XML and POST requests to make "remote procedure calls"
+* SOAP, designed 1998 at Microsoft, uses XML and POST requests to make "remote procedure calls"
 * REST, described in 2000, uses different HTTP Methods and Status Messages to access "resources"
-* GraphQL, released 2015 by Facebook, uses POST requests, it's only query language and JSON
+* GraphQL, released 2015 by Facebook, uses POST requests, it's own query language and JSON

 This Guide is concerned with GraphQL, there is a second guide for [REST](/rest-api.html).
 SOAP is rearely offered with Rails, but there is a [soap client](https://github.com/savonrb/savon) in